Nested function: Functional languages

 In most functional programming languages, such as Scheme, nested functions are a common way of implementing algorithms with loops in them.
 A simple (tail) recursive inner function is created, which behaves as the algorithm's main loop, while the outer function performs startup actions that only need to be done once.
 In more complex cases, a number of mutually recursive functions may be created as inner functions.

-Some languages without direct support

-Certain languages do not have straightforward syntactic and semantic support to implement nested functions.
-Nevertheless, for some of them the idea of nested functions can be simulated with some degree of difficulty through the use of other language constructs.
-The following languages can approximate nested functions through the respective strategies: